What is Legal Deposit?

 If you publish something, you’re a publisher, so Legal Deposit applies to you.
-That includes any person or group that publishes material and makes it available, for sale or free of charge, to any section of the public.
+That includes any person, group, or organisation that publishes material and makes it available, for sale or free of charge, to any section of the public.

-A publisher can be an individual, a club, church, incorporated society, business or other organisation.
+A publisher can be an individual, a club, church, incorporated society, record label, business, or other organisation.
 Producing publications doesn’t need to be your primary purpose to count as a publisher.

-If you are paying someone to print publications for you, or using a print-on-demand or e-book distribution platform, then you are the publisher and your publication is in scope for New Zealand Legal Deposit even if the company you are using is based overseas.
+If you are paying someone to print publications for you, or using a print-on-demand or e-book, music, or film distribution platform, then you are the publisher and your publication is in scope for New Zealand Legal Deposit even if the company you are using is based overseas.